AbdullahIqbal26904/payroll-backend/README.md

-# Payroll System Backend API
+# MSA Payroll System Backend API

-This is the backend API for MSA Payroll System developed specifically for Antiqua.
-It handles authentication, employee management, and payroll processing.
+This is the backend API for MSA Payroll System developed specifically for Antigua.
+It handles authentication, employee management, timesheet processing, and payroll calculations.

+## Phase 2 Update

+Phase 2 has been implemented with the following features:
+- Punch report CSV import in the Attend Time Clock format
+- Antigua-specific payroll calculations:
+  - Social Security (7% employee, 9% employer, capped at $6,500 insurable earnings)
+  - Medical Benefits (3.5% standard rate, reduced rates for seniors)
+  - Education Levy (tiered rates based on salary thresholds)
+- PDF paystub generation
+- Email delivery of paystubs to employees

 ## Setup